-An experienced data scientist and researcher, Bryan has a natural talent for distilling information from data, and insights from information.
+Bryan is an experienced data scientist and researcher with a natural talent for distilling information from data, and insights from information.
 He specialises in communicating complex information to non-technical audiences.

 Bryan has more than 10 years’ experience using data and robust analysis to inform policy.
 He has advanced skills in modelling and data analytics within the natural resources sector, and has also applied those skills to other sectors such as education and science.
 An expert on greenhouse gas reporting for the energy sector, at MartinJenkins Bryan has employed this expertise on several climate change-related projects.

 He also has extensive experience designing evaluation frameworks, intervention logic models, monitoring frameworks, and surveys, as well as in using qualitative research methods.
 He is a Statistics NZ-approved microdata researcher and has led several Integrated Data Infrastructure (IDI) projects.